How to Write a Great Front Desk Receptionist Resume

 List your highest level of education in the education section.
 This could be a high school diploma or a bachelor’s degree.
 You should also include relevant training programs in this section, such as MS Office certification.

+- Tailor your resume to the role.
 Not all receptionist jobs will necessarily be the same.
 Study the job description and adapt your resume accordingly, tailoring your resume objective and skills section to the needs of the role.

+- Be specific about your work accomplishments.
 When discussing your work experience, use specific examples and quantifiable metrics.
 For example, this could be your customer satisfaction rate or the average number of calls you handle per day.

+- Include your GPA.
 It’s best practice to omit your high school or college GPA from your resume.
 Simply list your highest level of education, whether you graduated from high school, college or a university.

+- Forget to proofread.
 Receptionists need to be detail-oriented.
 Resumes filled with spelling, grammar, or formatting mistakes will reflect poorly on your skills and may lead the hiring manager to reject your application.

-Q: Do I need to include a cover letter for a front desk receptionist application?
+Do I need to include a cover letter for a front desk receptionist application?

 Writing a cover letter is an important step to securing a receptionist job.
 Your cover letter should expand on the skills referenced in your resume and explain any skill or employment gaps that you might have.
 The cover letter is also another opportunity to tailor your job application to the role so you stand out among other job candidates.

-Q: How can I write a front desk receptionist resume without a lot of work experience?
+How can I write a front desk receptionist resume without a lot of work experience?

 If you don’t have much experience as a receptionist, you can still use a resume sample as a template.
 Focus on transferable skills from previous jobs that you developed in similar fields like admin, retail or hospitality.
 If you’re at the start of your career, discuss any experience as a volunteer or intern.

-Q: How do I change my front desk receptionist resume to apply to different jobs?
+How do I change my front desk receptionist resume to apply to different jobs?

-Always adapt your resume to suit the role you’re applying to.
+Always tailor your resume to suit the role you’re applying to.
 Rewrite the resume objective to fit the specific needs of the role.
 You should also reshuffle the skills section to include some of the essential and desirable skills listed in the job description.